Farmed Animals: How Factory Farming Affects Different Species

 Which Laws Protect Farmed Animals?

-Laws that protect farmed animals vary significantly among countries and are enforced to different degrees.
+Laws that protect farmed animals vary significantly across countries and are enforced to different degrees.
 While the nation-based nature of most legal systems makes it difficult to generalize the global effects of farmed animal welfare laws, available evidence suggests that legal work by animal welfare groups can contribute to changes and modifications in the law, help ensure law enforcement, and motivate cultural shifts in societal attitudes toward animal welfare.

 What Can You Do To Help Farmed Animals?